system-zero/system-zero/data/docs/la.md

   # But how can you access the other map members through those methods, when
   # there isn't a function argument that points to self map?
-  # Most interpreted Languages unlike C, that it is a requirenment to declare
+  # Most interpreted Languages unlike C, where is a requirenment to declare
   # the structure (usually as the first argument), they push this structure
   # as the first argument.
 Some they refer to this object as self, some as
   # this.
 We use this.
 Here how it is being used: